(Adds Fed rate hike, comments)

 By Herbert Lash

-The three main stock indices jolted up and down, the yield on benchmark 10-year Treasury notes spiked to 3.6401% and the dollar surged to a fresh two-decade high after the Fed raised rates by 75 basis points as expected.
+The three main stock indices jolted up and down, the yield on benchmark 10-year Treasury notes spiked to 3.6401% and the dollar surged to a fresh two-decade high after the Fed raised interest rates by 75 basis points as expected.

 "The Fed reset the expectations in order to eliminate counterproductive speculation by market participants of a pivot, for now," said Johan Grahn, head of ETFs at Allianz Investment Management LLC in Minneapolis.